Stop and remove containers

 Stop containers

-With triton-docker stop, a container is given a graceful shutdown.
+With docker stop, a container is given a graceful shutdown.
 This could be useful if your container is not responsive, or if you need to restart the container in order to upgrade or migrate to another host.

 Docker automatically gives your container 10 seconds to stop, and if it does not comply, the process is forcibly killed.
 It is possible to allocate a specific amount of time for the shutdown by adding --time=<seconds> before the container name.
-For example, triton-docker stop --time=30 <container name> would give the container 30 seconds to stop gracefully before it is forcibly killed.
+For example, docker stop --time=30 <container name> would give the container 30 seconds to stop gracefully before it is forcibly killed.

 Remove containers